blakeNaccarato/datadict/README.md

     y: int
 ```

-For instances of the new dataclass, you can access attributes using square brackets, similar to dictionary access:
+For instances of the new data class, you can access attributes using square brackets, similar to dictionary access:

 ```python
 >>> point = Point(1, 2)